Proper ventilation in rental properties helps prevent mould or dampness. All rental properties must follow the ventilation standards.

-Landlords that don’t meet their obligations under the healthy homes standards are in breach of the Residential Tenancies Act 1986.
-They may be liable for exemplary damages of up to $7,200.
+Landlords who do not meet their obligations under the healthy homes standards are in breach of the Residential Tenancies Act 1986 – and may face consequences, like financial penalties of up to $7200.

 In each room, the size of the openable windows, doors and skylights together must be at least 5% of the floor area of that room.